vlayer-xyz/vlayer/book/src/advanced/tests.md

 vlayer introduces additional cheatcodes:
 - `callProver()`: Executes the next call within the vlayer zkEVM environment, generating a proof of computation accessible via `getProof`.
 - `getProof()`: Retrieves the proof from the last call after using `callProver`.
+- `preverifyEmail(string memory email) returns (UnverifiedEmail memory)`: Fetches the DNS for the RSA public key used to sign the email.

 ### Example Usage